jenkins-x/jx-docs/content/en/v3/develop/environments/config.md

 ## Custom environments per repository

-If you wish to use different sets of environments for different microservices you can override the environments that are used for promotion by adding a `.jx/settings.yaml` with [this format](https://github.com/jenkins-x/jx-api/blob/master/docs/config.md#settings) which overrides settings found the development environments [jx-requirements.yml](https://github.com/jenkins-x/jx-api/blob/master/docs/config.md#requirements) file.
+If you wish to use different sets of environments for different microservices you can augment the environments that are used for promotion by adding a `.jx/settings.yaml` with [this format](https://github. com/jenkins-x/jx-api/blob/master/docs/config.md#settings) which is merged with settings for the development cluster repository's [jx-requirements.yml](https://github.com/jenkins-x/jx-api/blob/master/docs/config. md#requirements) file.
+If you want to override the environments instead of augment you can set `ignoreDevEnvironments: true`.
+By default the namespace name is the environment name prefixed with `jx-`.

-e.g. add something like this to your `.jx/settings.yaml` in a repository to override which environment repositories are promoted to:
+E.g. add something like this to your `.jx/settings.yaml` in a repository to override which environment repositories are promoted to:

 ```yaml
 apiVersion: core.jenkins-x.io/v4beta1